[Investigation] Blood from stone: What did British PR firm do for Malta?

 It also hired a private intelligence firm in Luxembourg called Sandstone to do a report on Caruana Galizia's killing, two people who worked on the project said.

-Recent police breakthroughs in Malta have pointed the finger at a Maltese oligarch and Muscat's chief-of-staff and lifelong friend, Keith Schembri, as the masterminds of the crime.
+Recent police breakthroughs in Malta have pointed the finger at a Maltese oligarch, Yorgen Fenech, and at Muscat's chief-of-staff and lifelong friend, Keith Schembri, as the masterminds of the crime.

 But excerpts of Sandstone's research, seen by EUobserver, pointed away from Muscat to exotic theories that Russian president Vladimir Putin and Azerbaijan president Ilham Aliyev had conspired to assassinate Caruana Galizia, using a Chechen killer.

-"It [the content] is just mad," Daphne Caruana Galizia's son, Matthew, who also saw excerpts of the research, said.
+"It [the content] is just mad," Caruana Galizia's son, Matthew, who also saw excerpts of the research, said.

 Chelgate boss Fane-Saunders did not reply to EUobserver's email, which asked if he had hired Sandstone to work on Caruana Galizia.